sidmishraw/mustash-stm-v2/README.md

 * Eclipse/IntelliJ Idea + Project Lombok - used for boilerplate reduction

 * Java Deep Cloning Library - uses reflection to construct deep clones

+## Changelog v2.2 - only on branch - quarantined-and-fattened

+* Moved from a generics `MemoryCell<T>` into `Value`.
+This relieves the use of `deep cloner` library.

+* The `STM` class has been fattened with more responsiblity, the user no longer has the ability to create transactions.
+They only create transactional actions which are submitted to the `STM` to perform.

 ## Changelog v2.1 - only on branch - without-ownerships